yu55/notes/java_performace_the_definitive_guide_scott_oaks/java_performace_the_definitive_guide_scott_oaks.md

       * reusing prepared statements will bring performance boost
       * Prepared statements must be pooled on a per-connection basis.
 Most JDBC drivers and Java EE frameworks can do this automatically.
       * Prepared statements can consume a significant amount of heap.
 The size of the statement pool must be carefully tuned to prevent GC issues from pooling too many very large objects.
+    * JDBC connection pools
+      * Connections are expensive objects to initialize; they are routinely pooled in Java—either in the JDBC driver itself, or within Java EE and JPA frameworks.
+      * As with other object pools, it is important to tune the connection pool so it doesn’t adversely affect the garbage collector.
+In this case, it is also necessary to tune the connection pool so it doesn’t adversely affect the performance of the database itself.

 ## 12 JAVA SE API Tips
   * Buffered I/O